 Your blood pressure and heart rhythm (ECG) will be monitored throughout the procedure.

 More echocardiogram images will be taken while your heart rate is increasing, or when it reaches its peak.
-The images will show whether any parts of the heart muscle do not work as well as your heart rate increases.
+The images will show whether any parts of the heart muscle do not work as well when your heart rate increases.
 This is a sign that part of the heart may not be getting enough blood or oxygen because of narrowed or blocked arteries.

 How to Prepare for the Test

 Ask your provider if you should take any of your routine medicines on the day of the test.
 Some medicines may interfere with test results.
 Never stop taking any medicine without first talking to your doctor.

 It is important to tell your doctor if you have taken any of the following medications within the past 24 hours (1 day):